tylim88/FirelordJSDoc/docs/highlights/update.md

 Yup you see that right, `d` is deleted, in an **update** operation, this is terrible because you need extra knowledge in order to be aware of such behavior, in short, it is not intuitive.

-Data deletion should be done in an explicit way, by assigning a `delete` field value in that field.
-Then by looking at the code, you clearly know it going to delete the field without the need to look into the Firestore documentation.
+Data deletion should be done explicitly, by assigning a `delete` field value in that field.
+Then by looking at the code, you clearly know it is going to delete the field without the need to look into the Firestore documentation.

 This is definitely a failed API design by Firestore, in term of usability.